thestar0/gdbplugns/pwndbg/README.md

 ## Why?

 Vanilla GDB is terrible to use for reverse engineering and exploit development.
 Typing `x/g30x $esp` is not fun, and does not  confer much information.
-The year is 2020 and GDB still lacks a hexdump command!
+The year is 2022 and GDB still lacks a real hexdump command!
 GDB's syntax is arcane and difficult to approach.
 Windbg users are completely lost when they occasionally need to bump into GDB.

 ## What?

 Pwndbg is a Python module which is loaded directly into GDB, and provides a suite of utilities and crutches to hack around all of the cruft that is GDB and smooth out the rough edges.

 Many other projects from the past (e.g., [gdbinit][gdbinit], [PEDA][PEDA]) and present (e.g. [GEF][GEF]) exist to fill some these gaps.
-Each provides an excellent experience and great features -- but they're difficult to extend (some are unmaintained, and all are a single [100KB][gdbinit2], [200KB][peda.py], or [300KB][gef.py] file (respectively)).
+Each provides an excellent experience and great features -- but they're difficult to extend (some are unmaintained, and all are a single [100KB][gdbinit2], [200KB][peda.py], or [363KB][gef.py] file (respectively)).

 Pwndbg exists not only to replace all of its predecessors, but also to have a clean implementation that runs quickly and is resilient against all the weird corner cases that come up.
+It also comes batteries-included, so all of its features are available if you run `setup.sh`.

 [gdbinit]: https://github.com/gdbinit/Gdbinit
 [gdbinit2]: https://github.com/gdbinit/Gdbinit/blob/master/gdbinit